llsoftsec/llsoftsecbook/book.md

 security hardening features, yet it's hard to gain a good, basic understanding of such compiler features.

-There're a lot of materials that explain individual vulnerabilities or attack vectors.
-There're also lots of presentations explaining specific exploits.
+There are a lot of materials that explain individual vulnerabilities or attack vectors.
+There are also lots of presentations explaining specific exploits.
 But there seems to be a limited set of materials that give a structured overview of all vulnerabilities and exploits against which a code generator plays a role in protecting.

 This book aims to provide such a structured, broad overview.
 It does not necessarily go into full details, instead aiming to give a thorough description